Herseninstituut/ASD_DCM_subcortex_sensory/README.md

 CONTENTS

-Sub_359: to be updated
+Sub_359: This folder contains the fMRI raw files and derivatives for each subject used in the analysis.

-CSVs: Output CSVs and auziliary CSV files
+CSVs: Output CSVs and auxilliary CSV files

 GCMs: output group DCMs

-pheno: to be updated
+pheno: This folder contains the csv and mat files with phenotypical and clinical information about the ABIDE participants used in the analysis

-JOBS: to be updated (all the needed scripts)
+JOBS: Scripts to replicate the analysis presented in the manuscript step-by-step.